glomatico/gamdl/README.md

 * `alac`
 * `ask`
     * When using this option, Gamdl will ask you which codec from this list to use that is available for the song.
+With PlayReady and the right CDM, binaural, atmos and aac should download.

 ### Music videos codecs
 The following codecs are available: